 Both spaces create a nurturing zone for marginalized bodies where the subversive ideal of total independence is re-read in terms of a collective contract of kindness and empathy.
 The Mahila zine plays on the oft-used rhetoric of “mahila” and its attendant connotations of respect for the female body in public spaces (often just tokenistic) to draw focus instead to the micro-narratives it homogenises.
 The Mother’s Studio, similarly, brings into focus conversations around single motherhood by foregrounding stories by single mothers themselves.
 The studio provided a resting stop for the single mothers who had not (by their own admission during a group discussion) stopped, until now, to consciously think and reflect on the compromises, criticism and micro-battles they waged on a daily basis.
 The space provided a context for socialization that nurtures rather than exhausts.
 This project may extend into public spaces such as colony halls or public parks to expand the conversations amongst people who actively avoid the company of single mothers in close quarters from skepticism of their lifestyles.

 These projects create a space for expression amongst a close network for a receptive audience in a privileged institutional space, which effectively creates a new critical context for practices that seek to engage through communication.
 Both projects occupy space in distinct ways that point to a non-economic understanding of care and labour.
-They dismantle a patriarchal understanding of care as an unconditional attribute and feminine expectation, and foreground enlightened selfishness as a necessary tool for self-preservation, as it helps them express their personal interests, desires and opinions alongside their capacity of a parent (which often absorbs these individual needs to the detriment of the parent).
+They dismantle a patriarchal understanding of care as an unconditional attribute and feminine expectation, and foreground enlightened selfishness as a necessary tool for self-preservation, as it helps them express their personal interests, desires and opinions alongside other capacities such as parenthood (which often absorbs these individual needs to the detriment of the parent).
 Although patriarchy remains a staple reference point, the projects foreground the experience of the female body as it is shaped by its physical vulnerabilities as well as human idiosyncrasies that are fostered by an active spirit and cultivated by a solidarity of the margins.

 Cover Image: a page from the book, ‘The Mother’s Studio’ by Rama Kalidindi